-One of the main reasons for this phenomenon is that in most marriages the female is the nurturer and caregiver so they are better prepared to take care of themselves.
-When the male loses his day-to-day care and support, he can be badly affected while the female doesn’t miss what she never received in the relationship.
+One of the leading causes of this phenomenon is that in most marriages the female is the nurturer and caregiver, so they are better prepared to take care of themselves.
+When the male loses his day-to-day care and support, he can be severely affected while the female doesn’t miss what she never received in the relationship.

-After years of taking care of their husbands and children, the post divorce phase can actually leave women feeling freer.
+After years of taking care of their husbands and children, the post-divorce phase can leave women feeling freer.
 They can find themselves with a higher amount of energy and more available leisure time—allowing them to take better care of themselves which could translate into better health and possibly a longer life.

 In the matter of family and social relationships; again the female tends to do better seeking support.
 She will seek out support groups, join a club or take up a new hobby much more quickly than her male counterpart.
 Also, in many cases, the female tends to spend more time with her children which can also help alleviate loneliness.

 On the other hand, many men tend to isolate themselves in the post-divorce period.
-This coupled with their lack of expertise in day-to-day management of life, upkeep of the household, lack of ability to maintain a healthy diet and lack of desire to reach out for support of others can leave them badly affected.
+This coupled with their lack of expertise in the day-to-day management of life, upkeep of the household, lack of ability to maintain a healthy diet and lack of desire to reach out for support of others can leave them badly affected.